An injective martingale coupling: The construction in the regular case

 In fact, it is not the case that the construction will work as described in the general case.
-For this reason we introduce {a pair of subspaces $\sK_* \subseteq \sK_{R} \subseteq \sK$}.
+For this reason we introduce a subspace $\sK_* \subseteq \sK$.
 We will show that the construction outlined above defines an injective coupling on $\sK_*$.
 Later we show that the general case can be reduced to this case.
+As an intermediate step we introduce $\sK_R$ with $\sK_* \subseteq \sK_R \subseteq \sK$.